 Restricted Stock Units and Performance Stock Units: Restricted stock units may be awarded under the Company's 2011 Incentive and Stock Award Plan.
 The Compensation Committee determines the restrictions on such units, when the restrictions lapse, when the units vest and are paid, and under what terms the units are forfeited.
 The cost of these awards is amortized over the vesting period, which is generally three years.
 Awards to senior executives and other employees may include three-year performance-based restricted stock units and three-year service-based restricted stock units.
 The payout of performance stock units (payable in shares of the Company's common stock) ranges, generally, from 0-200% of the number of units granted, based on the achievement of objective, pre-determined Company performance measure(s), generally, over a three-year performance period.
 The Company accounts for these awards as performance condition restricted stock units.
-The performance condition is not considered in the determination of grant date fair value of such awards.
-Compensation cost is recognized over the performance period based on management's estimate of the number of units expected to vest and shares to be paid and is adjusted to reflect the actual number of shares paid out at the end of the three-year performance period.
+The performance period based on management's estimate of the number of units expected to vest and shares to be paid and is adjusted to reflect the actual number of shares paid out at the end of the three-year performance period.
 Dividend equivalents are not paid out unless and until such time that the award vests.